HIV/AIDS-Related Cancer: Types of Treatment

 Learn more about making treatment decisions.

-Physical, emotional, and social effects of cancer
+Physical, emotional, social, and financial effects of cancer

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
-Managing all of these effects is called palliative care or supportive care.
+Managing all of these effects is called palliative and supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.

-Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of cancer, may receive this type of care.
 And it often works best when it is started right after a cancer diagnosis.
-People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.
+People who receive palliative and supportive care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.